mejibyte/mejibyte.com/_posts/2021-01-20-mejias-algorithm.markdown

 In this case, any other subarray has sum less than 6 (try it!) but in the general case the solution is not guaranteed to be unique: there could be two or more different subarrays with maximum sum (as an example, consider the array `[5, 5, -100, 1, 9]` which has two different subarrays of sum 10, the maximum possible).
 If there are multiple solutions, we will assume it's OK to find *any* of them.

-Obviously the problem is only interesting when the array contains both negative and positive elements, since if all elements are non-negative then the answer is to simply take the entire array (adding extra elements to the subarray will never make it smaller!).
+The problem is only interesting when the array contains both negative and positive elements, because otherwise there are trivial solutions:

+* If all elements are non-negative then the answer is to simply take the entire array (adding extra elements to the subarray will never make it smaller!);
-In the case where all elements are negative, we are forced to pick at least one (because the problem explicitly asks for a **non-empty** subarray).
+* If all elements are negative, we are forced to pick at least one (because the problem explicitly asks for a **non-empty** subarray).
 So in this case the solution is two simply take a subarray of size 1 containing the least negative number (in other words, the maximum array element).

 But how do we solve it when there are both positive and negative numbers in the array?

 If you've never encountered this problem before, this is the part where I encourage you to think about it before you continue.
 Stop right now and try to find a solution on your own before proceeding!
 If you are able to find any of the two `O(n)` solutions, congratulations!
-Otherwise, by thinking about it you'll gain some of insight about the problem that will make reading the solution more satisfying.
+If you can't find it, that's fine too: by thinking about it you'll gain insight about the problem that will make reading the solution more fun.
 Once you read Mejía's Algorithm at the end, I guarantee you will be thinking "how did I not think of that?!".

 #### Rewriting the problem into something more useful

-The goal is to find the subarray whose sum is maximum, but that's just words.
+The problem asks to find the subarray whose sum is maximum, but that's just words.
 Let's massage that a little bit to make it easier to work with.

 Since a subarray is a contiguous block of `A`, it can be described by two indices `i` and `j`: the index where it starts and the index where it ends, respectively.
 Let's denote as `A[i..j]` the subarray of `A` that starts at index `i` and ends at index `j` (both inclusive).
 I will also use 0-based indexes.
 For example, if `A = [-3, 5, -1, 2]` then `A[0..1] = [-3, 5]`,  `A[2..2] = [-1]` and `A[0..3] = [-3, 5, -1, 2]`.

-Let's also define `sum(i, j) = A[i] + A[i+1] + ... + A[j-1] + A[j]` to make the explanations easier (in words, `sum(i, j)` is the sum of the subarray `A[i..j]`).
+Let's also define `sum(i, j)` as `sum(i, j) = A[i] + A[i+1] + ... + A[j-1] + A[j]` to make the explanations easier (in words, `sum(i, j)` is the sum of the subarray `A[i..j]`).

 So now we can restate the problem as follows: given an array `A` of size `N`, find a pair of indices `i, j` satisfying `0 ≤ i ≤ j < N` such that `sum(i, j)` is as large as possible.